Rhizaria: Phylogeny

 Rhizaria is a monophyletic group composed of two sister phyla: Cercozoa and Retaria.
 Subsequently, Cercozoa and Retaria are also monophyletic.
 The following cladogram depicts the evolutionary relationships between all rhizarian classes, and is made after the works of Cavalier-Smith et al. (2018), and Irwin et al. (2019).

+Sexual cycle

+Complete sexual life cycles have been demonstrated for two lineages (Foraminifera and Gromia) and direct evidence for karyogamy or meiosis has been observed in five lineages (Euglyphida, Thecofilosea, Chlorarachniophyta, Plasmodiophorida and Phaeodarea).
+In particular, the Foraminifera are marine amoebae that are defined by a dynamic network of pseudopodia, and the production of intricate shells.
+These amoeba have complex sexual life cycles with meiosis and gamete production occurring at separate stages.